Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UI Elements.md

 #####Office Color Scheme
 Add-Ins are encouraged to use the following color palette.
 The Office UI toolkit has several colors that you can use for different design elements in your Add-In.

-[Todo: Map this with fabric classes: https://msdn.microsoft.com/EN-US/library/office/dn684229.aspx ]
+[Todo: Laura and Jeffrey to map this with fabric classes: https://msdn.microsoft.com/EN-US/library/office/dn684229.aspx ]

 ####Creating your own customized color palette